katholt/RedDog/README.txt

 Planned Updates

-V0.4.6      add merging of samples for pangenome and phylogenetic mapping (DE)
-            update to newer version of parseSNPtable.py (DE) early checks that include:
+V0.4.6      update to newer version of parseSNPtable.py (DE)
+            further early checks that include:
                 - name of reference/replicons/isolates won't confuse post-NEXUS analysis (i.e. no '+')
                 - output folder does not exist on commencing merge run, target folder has bams/vcfs/stats.txt in right place
             change getRepAllGeneCover to report all isolates AND 'passed' isolates (DE)

+planned beyond V0.4.6 before release
-V0.4.7      include .info file for recording those read sets failed (and how)
-                when not removed by pipeline by testing (user-merged and user-removed reads)
+            include .info file for recording those read sets failed (and how) when not removed by pipeline by testing (user-merged and user-removed reads)
                 and the other user settings
             user-defined outgroups
-            further analysis options (ongoing)
+            further analysis options
+            reanalysis without mapping
+                (with/without a GenBank file,
+                 restore of read sets removed by user, merging of prior runs,
+                 recalculated/user-edited 'stats.txt' option)
 Also To Add:
-        early checks that include:
-            - name of reference won't confuse post-NEXUS analysis
-            - isolates all have unique names (no repeats of same name - should stop merging same isolate twice)
-            - output folder is empty on merge run, target folder has bams/vcfs/stats.txt in right place user-defined outgroups reanalysis without mapping
-            (with/without a GenBank file, restore of read sets removed by user, merging of bams, merging of prior runs, recalculated/user-edited 'stats.txt' option)
-        further analysis options (ongoing)
+            add merging of samples for pangenome and phylogenetic mapping (DE) reanalysis without mapping - merging of bams

     NOTE: with a workaround, some reanalysis without mapping IS possible.
 Email me for details (DE)